Reddit reputation management: complete guide [2026]

 Move the conversation to DM/email (for resolution details)

-When NOT to Respond
+When not to respond

 The thread is clearly trolling - Don't feed trolls